-, ELEMENT PERFORMANCE CRITERIA Elements describe the essential outcomes.
-Performance criteria describe the performance nee achievement of the element eded to demonstrate 1.
-Identify the structures and determine the function of 1.1 Define structures within the oral cavity by name neonate and immature to mature equine e and location from the equine oral cavity 1.2 Describe the functions of oral cavity structures Elements define the 1.3 Analyse and define structures and body system and health of oral structures and their functions essential outcome of the job task 1.4 Describe and relate the process of prehension and mastication of food to normal oral function including the influence of different food types covered in the unit.
-2. Relate the prehensile and masticatory function to 2.1 Identify and classify equine teeth by name and established equine dental formulae and termine teeth types 2.2 Identify structures of equine teeth and periodon location ntium by name and 2.3 Identify and define stages of de lopment and teeth eruption of equine 2.4 Identify normal development and eruption Performance criteria specify 2.5 Identify abnormalities of development and en the performance needed to 3.
-Age the horse by interpreting tooth eruption, dental wear patterns and tooth angles 2.6 Define the function of individual equine tee demonstrate achievement of 3.1 Identify and define stages of equine dental e indicators the element.
-3.2 Determine incisor angles in relation to age and that affect this assessment define the variables 3.3 Identify and define occlusal wear and shape of life teeth throughout horse 3.4 Estimate the age of the horse based on presen deciduous and permanent teeth, wear patterns angles 3.5 Document tooth status and oral conditions usin notation methods g accepted industry
+ELEMENT PERFORMANCE CRITERIA Elements describe the essential outcomes.
+Performance criteria describe the performance needed to demonstrate achievement of the element.
+Identify the structures and determine the function of Define structures within the oral cavity by name and location from neonate and immature to mature equine the equine oral cavity 1.2 Describe the functions of oral cavity structures 1.3 Analyse and define structures and body systems that affect growth and health of oral structures and their functions Describe and relate the process of prehension and mastication of food to normal oral function including the influence of different food types Relate the prehensile and masticatory function to Identify and classify equine teeth by name and location using established equine dental formulae and terminology teeth types 2.2 Identify structures of equine teeth and periodontium by name and location 2.3 Identify and define stages of development and eruption of equine teeth 2.4 Identify normal development and eruption 2.5 Identify abnormalities of development and eruption 2.6 Define the function of individual equine teeth Age the horse by interpreting tooth eruption, dental wear patterns and tooth angles 3.1 Identify and define stages of equine dental eruption and age indicators 3.2 Determine incisor angles in relation to age and define the variables that affect this assessment 3.3 Identify and define occlusal wear and shape of teeth throughout horse life 3.4 Estimate the age of the horse based on presence or absence of deciduous and permanent teeth, wear patterns, tooth form and tooth angles 3.5 Document tooth status and oral conditions using accepted industry notation methods